collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Can create, add, rename, move file in browser or from command line (images are an exception)

 Branches
-Can create a branch by command line or in the browser below the commit message field.
+Can create a branch in the browser by opening a file and below the commit message field, or through the command line Can view/delete branches in the browser by clicking on the branches tab

-Viewing branches in your repository- branches tab, can delete, change default Creating and deleting branches within your repository- branch selector menu, click  NUMBER branches to delete Can delete branches under the branches tab or in the closed pull request page, or by command line
+branches tab, change default
+branch selector menu, click  NUMBER branches to delete Can delete branches under the branches tab or in the closed pull request page, or by command line

 Images